RileyXX/IMDB-Trakt-Syncer/README.md

 3. Login to [Trakt](https://trakt.tv/oauth/applications) and create a new API application named `IMDBTraktSyncer`.
 In the "Redirect uri" field, enter `urn:ietf:wg:oauth:2.0:oob`, then save the application.
 4. Run `IMDBTraktSyncer.py` or open the terminal and navigate to the folder where `IMDBTraktSyncer.py` is located.
 Run `IMDBTraktSyncer.py` in the terminal.
 5. Follow the prompts during the first run.
 You will need to enter your Trakt `client ID` and `client secret` from step 3, as well as your IMDB `username` and `password`.
 Please note that these details are saved insecurely as `credentials.txt` in the same folder as the script.
 It is recommended to change your IMDB password to something unique beforehand.
 6. Setup is complete.
 The script will continue running and syncing your ratings.
 You can monitor its progress in the command line.
+See below for [setting up automation](https://github.com/RileyXX/IMDB-Trakt-Syncer#for-setting-up-automation-see-the-following-wiki-pages).

 ## For Setting Up Automation See the Following Wiki Pages:
 - Setup Automation for: